 Lydia Ramirez.
-Ms. Ramirez serves as our Senior Vice President and Chief Operations Officer and Chief DE&I Officer, positions she has held since February 2021.
-Ms. Ramirez previously served as our Senior Vice President and Director of Operations from 2018 to 2021 and our Senior Vice President and Director of Branch Administration from 2017 to 2018.
+Ms. Ramirez serves as our Senior Vice President and Chief Operations Officer, positions she has held since February 2021.
+Ms. Ramirez previously served as our Senior Vice President & Director of Operations from 2018 to 2021 and our Senior Vice President & Director of Branch Administration from 2017 to 2018.
 Ms. Ramirez has over 16 years of experience in senior level banking and is skilled in strategic operational process and sales management.
-Before joining us, Ms. Ramirez served as Vice President and Multi-Branch Manager at MUFG Union Bank from 2010 to 2017, where she implemented and steered sales activities, developed a team to act as trusted client advisors, and provided leadership on operational integrity and compliance awareness.
+Before joining us, Ms. Ramirez served as Vice President & Multi-Branch Manager at MUFG Union Bank from 2010 to 2017, in which she implemented and steered sales activities, developed a team to act as trusted client advisors, and provided leadership on operational integrity and compliance awareness.
 Ms. Ramirez graduated from the University of California, Davis with a Bachelor of Science in Psychology and Bachelor of Arts in Spanish.
 Ms. Ramirez recently graduated from California State University, Sacramento with a Master of Business Administration.
 Ms. Ramirez is also a graduate of CBA Executive Banking School.
-Ms. Ramirez serves on the board of directors (as Chairperson) and executive and compensation committees of Sacramento Hispanic Chamber of Commerce and the board of directors of North Natomas Little League.
+Ms. Ramirez serves on the board of directors (as chair-elect) and executive committee of Sacramento Hispanic Chamber of Commerce and the board of directors of North Natomas Little League.

 Michael A. Rizzo.
-Mr. Rizzo joined us in 2005 as Senior Vice President and Business Development Officer, helping establish our business banking practice, as well as developing commercial real estate loans.
+Mr. Rizzo joined us in 2005 as Senior Vice President & Business Development Officer, helping establish our business banking practice, as well as developing commercial real estate loans.
 He opened our de novo Rancho Cordova office in June 2006.
-As of January 2017, he serves as our Senior Vice President and Chief Banking Officer supporting and managing the team of Business Development Officers.
+As of January 2017, he serves as our Senior Vice President & Chief Banking Officer supporting and managing the team of Business Development Officers.
 As of January 2021, Mr. Rizzo also oversees the SBA division of the bank.
 Mr. Rizzo earned a Bachelor of Science in Business Administration with a concentration in Finance from California State University, Sacramento, and is a graduate of the Pacific Coast Banking School at the University of Washington.
 Mr. Rizzo is also the current board Chair of the American River Parkway Foundation.